DexterHuang/CyberCodeOnline/mobile-tutorial/locations.md

 ## Weaponsmith
 The weaponsmith allows you to buy weapons and equipment or repair your gear with a small amount of BTC.
-If you equip gears with **bargain** status you have a higher chance of getting a better deal.
+If you equip equipment with **bargain** status you will get a better deal.

 ## Trinoky Mart